 The Constant Back Heeler – the back heel pass is a beautiful pass when it’s done right and when it’s done on that rare occasion when it’s needed, as in there’s no other way to get the ball to your teammate other than with a back heel.
 However, there are those players who feel like the heel pass is like the inside of the foot pass and just a regular part of their extensive repertoire of skills and they doll them out like candy throughout the game.

-Too Much Coerver – we are big believers in the Coerver Coaching method because it works for young players who are just learning how to play the game and get comfortable on the soccer ball.
-However, there are those folks who have over Coervered, if there’s such a term.
+Too Much Coerver – we are big believers in the Coerver Coaching method because it works for young soccer players who are just learning how to play the game and get comfortable on the soccer ball.
+However, there are those folks do too many moves over Coerver-ed, if there’s such a term.
 These are those players who dance on the ball and roll their foot over and around the ball but don’t really go anywhere.
 If you’re going to do a move, do it for a reason and don’t over do it.
 Less is more.
 This is similar to the player who thinks they’re Cristiano Ronaldo, just do the move and then beat the player, don’t dance.

 The Bicycle Kicker – this is the player who tries to pull off the bicycle kick like Pele whenever the ball enters the sphere of his space.
 It doesn’t matter if the ball is too high or even too low, they’ll try to pull off a bike on every occasion the ball comes their way, whether on defense or offense or near the goal or away from the goal.
 Watch out for this player.
 Don’t get too close, you might get kicked in the eye.
 Not everybody is Wayne Rooney and can score on a bike in the dying minutes of a game.